home-assistant/addons/openthread_border_router/DOCS.md

 ## How to use

 You will need a 802.15.4 capable radio supported by OpenThread.
-Home Assistant Yellow as well as Home Assistant SkyConnect are both capable to run OpenThread.
+Home Assistant Yellow as well as Home Assistant SkyConnect/Connect ZBT-1 are both capable to run OpenThread.
 This add-on automatically installs the necessary firmware on these systems.

 If you are using Home Assistant Yellow, choose `/dev/ttyAMA1` as device.